 The quicker you accept this fact, the less of a struggle your SEO efforts will be.

-Now that you have a better understanding of the context of why SEO is something you as a wedding photographer should invest considerable time and resources into, I’ll explain in the following section what search engine optimization is and more importantly, what it isn’t.
+Now that you have a better understanding of the context of why SEO is something you as a wedding photographer should invest considerable time and resources into, I’ll explain in the following section what search engine optimisation is and more importantly, what it isn’t.

 What Is SEO?

-Taken directly from Wikipedia, search engine optimization (SEO) is the process of increasing the quality and quantity of website traffic, increasing visibility of a website or a web page to a user of a web search engine.
+Taken directly from Wikipedia, search engine optimisation (SEO) is the process of increasing the quality and quantity of website traffic, increasing visibility of a website or a web page to a user of a web search engine.

 On most Google search result pages, you will see a mixture of paid and non-paid results.
 That is ads versus organic listings.